THE STORY OF SUSTAINABLE CHURCH FLOWERS

 Genesis 2:15 “The Lord God took the man and put him in the Garden of Eden to work it and keep it.”

 From the very beginning, God was in a garden.
 And in this garden God placed humankind and commanded them to tend and nourish it.
-When we obey God we bring glory to his name and we discover what it is to be more human.
+When we follow God's pattern we glorify God's name and we discover what it is to become more fully human.

 In our church buildings, home of God and first home of God's people, we place God's creation, nurtured and tended by us as an act of true worship.